 Since wisteria spreads out quickly, it’s best to plant this vine away from the structure of your house, as you don’t want it to cause any foundation problems.
 Consider picking out a beautiful pergola that it can grow and wrap around for support.
 It’ll add a decorative, peaceful quality to your front or backyard.

-Wisteria branches can get rather heavy, so you’ll need to provide it with as strong a structure as you can, otherwise, the branches will break off from the weight.
+Wisteria branches can be rather heavy in weight, so you’ll need to provide it with as strong a structure as you can.
+Otherwise, the branches will break off from the weight and weaken your plant.

-You can buy a potted wisteria from your local nursery.
-This will be the quickest way to grow this type of vine.
-Asking your local nursery for growing tips in your zone is always a good idea – they might have a few insider tricks to get your plants blooming optimally.
+Wisteria transplants well, so you can purchase a potted wisteria from your local nursery or garden center; this will be the quickest way to grow this type of vine.
+Ask your local nursery for growing tips in your zone as they might have a few insider tricks to get your plants blooming optimally in your climate.

 Before you starting planting, make sure to pick out a spot in your yard that gets full sun, which means at least 6 hours of direct sunlight each day.
-If you plant your wisteria in an area that gets partial shade throughout the day, the vine will likely fail to produce the generous blooms you’re looking for.
+If you plant your wisteria in an area that gets partial shade throughout the day, the vine will likely fail to produce the generous blooms they’re famous for.

-Once you choose the ideal spot, dig a large hole a few inches deeper than the length of the pot so that the roots have plenty of space to grow.
+Once you choose the ideal spot, dig a large hole a few inches deeper than the length of the pot so that the roots have space to stretch and grow.
 Plant each pot at least 10 feet apart.
-Remember: this plant is far-reaching and can quickly overtake an area!
-Water the plant generously to allows the roots to settle into their new home.
+Remember: this plant is far-reaching and can quickly overtake an area.
+Water the plant generously to allow the roots to settle into their new home.

-Since wisteria thrives in moist soil, you can add a layer of compost and mulch, which will provide the soil with the nutrients it needs and also keep the soil cool and moist on hot days.
+Since wisteria thrives in moist soil, you can add a layer of compost and mulch, which will provide the soil with nutrients and also keep it cool and moist on hot days.

-However, you’ll still want to check your soil regularly during mid-Summer and early Fall.
+However, you’ll still want to check your soil regularly during mid-Summer and early Fall as the temperatures climb.
 Wisteria begins to form next year’s buds during this time, so it’ll require more water than normal.

 Similar to other vines and plants like the lilac bush and the peony, wisteria benefits tremendously from pruning and deadheading.

 Pruning is very important for the promotion of beautiful blooms because it’s flower clusters will only grow on new, healthy wood.
-Pruning in late Winter (February) and mid-Summer will keep your vine in good shape and help it produce those dropping blooms they’re famous for.
+Pruning in late Winter (February) and mid-Summer will keep your vine in good shape and help it produce those dropping blooms you’re looking for.